 Higher resistance remains in the 14.40-.50 area it had been testing throughout March and saw again on the rallies into early May and at present.
-Extended resistance is the 14.69 December high it was challenging again at the end of March.
+Above once again now leaves extended resistance at the 14.69 December high and not again until the historic 15.00 and 15.50 areas.